 •that you will provide proper care including monthly flea/tick treatments and heartworm prevention medication

 •to take your pet to the vet at least once a year for vaccinations, heartworm testing, etc.

 •to pay for any medical procedures or medication your pet may need over the course of their lifetime

-6. An adoption fee of $150 is required at the time of the adoption.
+6. An adoption fee is required at the time of the adoption.
 This fee helps defray any costs incurred while the animal was in our care.
 These costs include, but are not limited to, medical exams, medical treatment (such as spay/neuter), vaccinations, heartworm tests, medication, and food.

 •Occasionally, the adoption fee for a specific animal may be higher than the standard fee.
 In these cases, the higher fee will be noted in the bio on the website.

 7. Shortly after the adoption has been completed, a volunteer may call to check on the animal and answer any questions the adopter may have about integrating the new pet into the household.
 The adopter agrees to:

 •Contact a volunteer with any questions or problems.
 It’s easier to address a concern as it occurs rather than at some later time.

 •Keep the Henrico Humane Society tag on their pet’s collar in the event the animal is lost